 Here's a summary of the equipment I use and the team I've got around me.
-Besides my caddy Rick Brand, named Rick the Rookie (see photo), I have four coaches who assist me in the different aspects of the game.
+Besides my caddy Janni Basson (see photo), I have four coaches who assist me in the different aspects of the game.

 Tom o’Mahoney is coaching my technique.
 Alan Fine is taking care of the mental part.
-And my put coach, Harold Swash, purely focuses on my putting.
+And my put coach, Paul Hurrion, purely focuses on my putting.

 Equipment